Shak623/ZendeskCodingChallenge/README.md

 # Potential Issues
 If you experience an authentication error, make sure you have the `.env` file as I have mentioned before.
 If you do not have one, be sure to contact me and I will provide you with the `.env` file.

-If you are seeing a loading screen for quite a while, then make sure you have the node server running.
+If you experience an http error response (status 0), then make sure you have the node server running.
 See [Running the Node Server](#running-the-node-server)